kharchenkolab/clone2vec/README.md

 ![PyPI](https://img.shields.io/pypi/v/sclitr)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-scLiTr is a Python package for analysis of lineage tracing coupled with single-cell RNA-Seq.
+clone2vec is a Python package for analysis of lineage tracing coupled with single-cell RNA-Seq.

-The main key of the package are clonal embeddings — vector representations of the whole clones in low dimensional space (clone2vec).
+The main key of the package are clonal embeddings — vector representations of the whole clones in low dimensional space.
 These representations is a dropout-robust and cluster-free way of representation of heterogeneity within clonal behaviour for cell type tree-free hypothesis generation regarding cells' multipotency.